 It is really difficult not to cheer up, even after a hard day’s work, when you are greeted with — often vocal — enthusiasm by a friendly dog.

 This, researchers explain, is due to the effect of the “love hormone” oxytocin.

 “During the last decades,” write the authors of a review that featured in Frontiers in Psychology, “animal assistance in therapy, education, and care has greatly increased.”

 When we interact with dogs, our oxytocin levels shoot up.
 Since this is the hormone largely responsible for social bonding, this hormonal “love injection” boosts our psychological well-being.

 Previous studies analyzed in the review have revealed that dog owners have more positive social interactions, and that the presence of canine friends makes people more trusting…and also more deserving of trust.

 Moreover, dogs appear to reduce symptoms of depression and render people more resilient to stress.
 That is why dogs are often used as therapy animals.
 As researcher Brian Hare, of Duke University in Durham, NC, noted in an interview for The Washington Post:

 “Dogs make people feel good, and their only job is to help people in stressful situations feel better.”

-Researchers hypothesize that therapy dogs can improve the psychological well-being of children going through cancer therapy, as well as help individuals diagnosed with post-traumatic stress disorder (PTSD) deal with disruptive symptoms or even prevent the onset of PTSD episodes.
+Researchers hypothesize that therapy dogs can improve the psychological well-being of children going through cancer therapy, as well as help individuals diagnosed with post-traumatic stress disorder (PTSD)

 Our canine companions could also give us clues and open new avenues of research when it comes to clinical research concerning our own health problems.